ThomasKaiser/sbc-bench/Results.md

 * RPi 3 B+ performance numbers shown as *normal* were made with no or just a heatsink (in contrast to *with fan*)
 * RPi 3 B+ marked as 'UV/normal' means: normal settings and average Micro USB cable resulting in **UV** (undervoltage).
 Once the demanding 7-zip benchmark started voltage dropped below 4.63V and 'frequency capping' (downclocking to 600 MHz) happened destroying performance.
 See the [detailed log](http://ix.io/1iH0): 1400 MHz are reported by the kernel while it's 600 MHz in reality.
 Is this just highly misleading or already cheating?
 * RPi 3 B+ marked as 'OC/normal' means: **OC** (overclocked) settings, stable voltage but no fan used.
 Since SoC temperature exceeds 60°C the 'firmware' starts to cheat and downclocks to 1200 MHz while the kernel reports running at 1570 MHz.
 At least memory overclocking is somewhat effective.
-* UP Board is running Ubilinux 4 (based on Debian Stretch)
 * Vim2 is somewhat special: not a real big.LITTLE design but 2 A53 clusters controlled by a firmware BLOB that allows cluster 0 to clock up to 1414 MHz (reported falsely as 1512 MHz) and cluster 1 able to reach 1 GHz ([details](https://forum.khadas.com/t/cpu-frequency-up-to-2ghz/2010/23?u=tkaiser))
-* x86 numbers are meant as comparison. x5-Z8300 numbers were made with [UP Board](https://wiki.up-community.org/Hardware_Specification), x5-Z8350 with [Alfawise X5 Mini](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60891), Celeron J3455 with an [ASRock J3455-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093), Pentium J4205 on an [ASRock J4205-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093-Efficient-low-cost-home-made-NAS/?postID=182578#post182578)
+* x86 numbers are meant as comparison. x5-Z8300 numbers were made with [UP Board](https://wiki.up-community.org/Hardware_Specification), x5-Z8350 with [Alfawise X5 Mini](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60891), Celeron J3455 with an [ASRock J3455-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093), Pentium J4205 on an [ASRock J4205-ITX](https://forum.openmediavault.org/index.php/Thread/24093-Efficient-low-cost-home-made-NAS/?postID=182578#post182578).

 ## Insights